ThePaulMcBride/paulmcbride.net/content/blog/2018-03-04-up-and-running-with-webpack-4/index.md

 After much anticipation, Webpack 4 has finally been released and it is pretty great!
 If you are looking for zero config JavaScript bundling, then Webpack 4 is the tool for you.
 In this article, we’ll talk about the changes made from version 3 and how to get up and running with Webpack 4.

 Before we dive too deeply into what’s new in Webpack 4, let’s quickly recap what Webpack actually is.
 Webpack is a module bundler.
 It takes care of care of compiling and transpiring code and assets into production-ready bundles.
 This includes transpiling JavaScript that uses modern ESNext features into a bundle that works in today’s browsers.
-It also includes processing Sass so that CSS is produced.
+Webpack can bundle basically anything if you use the correct loader.

 ## What’s new in Webpack 4